ceejbot/light-cycle/README.md

 Light-cycle
 ============

-A consistent hash ringcycle for sharding your dataz, with 100% more blue glow.
+A consistent hash ringcycle for sharding your dataz, with 100% more blue glow and 50% less Wagner.

 ## API